-If you need to perform a conversational boot, use the command shown in the following table.
+If you need to perform a conversational boot, use the command shown.
+At the Alpha system console prompt (>>>), enter:

-IF the system is THEN An Alpha At the Alpha system console prompt (>>>), enter: system >>> b -flags 0,1 eza0 In this example, -flags stands for the flags command line qualifier, which takes two values: System root number The "0" tells the console to boot from the system root [SYS0].
+b -flags 0,1 eza0

+In this example, -flags stands for the flags command line qualifier, which takes two values:

+System root number

+The "0" tells the console to boot from the system root [SYS0].
 This is ignored when booting satellite nodes because the system root comes from the network database of the boot node.

-Conversational boot flag The "1" indicates that the boot should be conversational.
+Conversational boot flag

+The "1" indicates that the boot should be conversational.

 The argument eza0 is the LAN adapter to be used for booting.

 Finally, notice that a load file is not specified in this boot command line.
 For satellite booting, the load file is part of the node description in the DECnet or LANCP database.
-A VAX system At the VAX system console prompt (>>>), specify the full device name in the boot command: >>>B/R5=1 XQB0 The exact syntax will vary depending on system type.
-Please refer to the hardware user's guide for your system.